uk-gov-mirror/DFE-Digital.cpd-payment-calculations/README.md

 Support for Gherkin syntax rspec tests is provided [turnip](https://github.com/jnicklas/turnip).

+Architecture decisions for this repo can be found at [doc/adr/](doc/adr/).

 ### Naming

 Here are the names we are using in the code and specs for the different concepts involved in the calculations by way of an example: